I’m so many things and that’s part of what makes me a great leader.

 I use the blogging platform Hexo with the theme Minos.
 I’ve modified the theme a little here and there, but it’s mostly intact.
 It’s one of the most well-supported themes with good documentation. #quality!

-For my posts, as with any longer form typing I do, I use Markdown in Sublime Text 3.
+For my posts, as with any longer form typing I do, I use Markdown in Sublime Text 3 or the iPad app Working Copy.
 Here’s the source code.